ProjectsEast Kimberley Graphite Project

 The geophysical data represents a low-cost exploration methodology for identifying conductive anomalism in the district.

 In Q4 2015, VTEM Geophysics was flown over the Corkwood Graphite Project.
-This survey identified a strike extent of 25km and highlighted 6 prospect areas on the granted tenement.
+This survey identified a strike extent of 25km and highlighted 6 prospect areas.

 1. Total Graphitic Carbon (“TGC”)